damiankloip/damiankloip.github.io/_posts/2015-10-17-drush-php-settings.markdown

 My previous post gave an introduction to the `drush php` command and [PsySH][psysh].

-I have not had a chance to look at integrating PsySH settings for this directly with drush settings yet, Hopefully sometime soon I will open a pull request to integrate shell setting with drush better.
+I have not had a chance to look at integrating PsySH settings for this directly with drush settings yet.
+Hopefully sometime soon I will open a pull request to integrate shell setting with drush better.
 So for now, I use the config file functionality that comes bundled with PsySH to add a config file.
 See [here][psysh-config] for more details.